RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 - Logic and Contemporary Rhetoric: <b>The Use of Reason in Everyday Life</b></i>
 (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>

-## Additional Guides and Comparisons
+## Additional Guides and Comparisons to Cases
   Access to Better Quality, Helpful Services is Needed with Better Laws Preventing Coercion.
 Cases Related to the Arts are listed in Details and in Easy Documents for references to encourage knowledge and competition in business, to assist individuals.<br>
 California's <a href="https://www.forthepeople.com/blog/california-updates-sexual-abuse-and-cover-accountability-act/">AB 2777</a> was not enough.
 Laws against coercion will reduce the continuance of enabled harm.<br>
 <b><i>"A-List (artists), wall-street titans, famous sports stars, (billionaires-finances), heads of studios, politicians, you know some of the most powerful people in the world and it was the company everyone wanted to be in..."</b>